Bachelor of Science in Nursing Admission Requirements

 - Indicate nursing as the first academic interest on the application for admission.

 - Complete the questions specific to nursing applicants within your online application to the University of Mount Union.

-Two letters of Recommendation.
-At least one recommendation must speak to your qualities, ability, preparation, or interest in nursing.
-Letters must be sent directly to the Mount Union Office of Admission by the application deadline.
+One letter of recommendation must be submitted on your behalf.
+Letters must be sent directly to the Mount Union Office of Admission.

 University of Mount Union